What’s the King Charles Hotel like?

 There are 97 en-suite bedrooms at the hotel and ours was Room 803, on the ground floor.
 The spacious family room had both a double and single bed and was simply decorated in shades of red and cream.
 The pine furniture and polystyrene ceiling tiles made it feel a little old-fashioned, but everything was spotlessly clean – including the bathroom.

-When we visited, just after the coronavirus lockdown had lifted, some redevelopment work was going on in the hotel grounds.
+When we visited, after the first coronavirus lockdown had lifted, some redevelopment work was going on in the hotel grounds.
 It doesn’t give you the best first impression – but don’t let it put you off.
 The hotel, which has been owned by the same family since 1980, is in need of some updating so it’s good that is being acknowledged.

 What’s the food like at the King Charles Hotel?